-Subscribe to the dc-ci mailing list (subscription instructions, below) to be notified about jam status changes and local ci-related activities.
+Subscribe to the dc-ci mailing list (subscription instructions, below) to be notified about jam status changes and local CI-related and progressive dance activities.

 As part of the insurance coverage, every Sunday jam participant must sign a liability release/waiver.
 We have some ready to sign at the Jam.
 If you haven't signed it already, and can print one and bring it with you, that helps with jam maintenance.

 On the first Sunday of most months we do an improv structure, called the Underscore, to better orchestrate the jam.
 Originally adopted to help newcomers find their way in, we've discovered that it does that and much more.
 It's a great lead-in, helping your exploration process be as easy and stress-free as you want.
 (See below for more details about the Underscore.)

 See also DC Jam History and .

 The DC jam practices an ensemble improv recipe, called the Underscore, during the jam on the first Sunday of each month.
 We started the practice (December, 2003) as an experiment.
 The aim was to make the jam more accessible to everyone by providing some Jam-oriented structure.
 It stuck, big time.
 It does provide useful newcomer orientation.
 In addition, many - new and experienced - find that it helps to foster a great jam - with benefits carrying over to our non-Underscore jam days.

 The Underscore's mutuality is fostered by people making the journey together.
 It seems that the more that those participating are on time and filled in, the better it works, so please do what you can to be prompt.
 But come and enjoy, in any case.